 How many residents will be accepted per class?

-Will PGY2 or higher residents be accepted during the initial buildup?
+Will PGY2 or PGY3 residents be accepted during the initial buildup?

 We will only be accepting PGY1 residents each year while we build our program.